janpolowinski/dswarm-temporary-docu/Glossary.md

 A meta data model or simply data model is knowledge representation structure to describe something, e.g., graphs.

+### Modelling Perspective

+The modelling perspective is the central working space for the system librarian for designing, testing and debugging transformation logics.

 ### Node

 A node or vertex is a fundamental part in a [[Graph Data Model|Glossary#graph-data-model]] of a graph data base.
 A node can have attributes (key-value pairs), i.e., properties.
 A node can have labels or types to categorise the node.